-The HEC Paris PhD Program offers every year an attractive series of PhD Blocked Seminars open to PhD in management students from all over the world.
+The HEC Paris PhD Program offers every year or every other year an attractive series of Seminars open to PhD students from all over the world.

-Every year, in spring/summer we offer PhD Block Seminars in Accounting and Management Control, Marketing and in Strategy & Business Policy.
-Each Block Seminar offers PhD-level training, typically about current research trends and frontiers in specialized topics.
+Every year or every other year, in spring/summer we offer PhD Block Seminars in Accounting and Management Control, Marketing and in Strategy & Business Policy.
+Each Seminar offers PhD-level training, typically about current research trends and frontiers in specialized topics.

 Credits: 3 ECTS (European Credit Transfer System)